-- Management reviews the stock items which had no sales during the year and: - Provides for 50% of the inventory value as impaired for those stock items which have no sales for more 1 year; and - Provides for 100% of the inventory value as impaired for those stock items which have no sales for more than 3 years. - Management then reviews the remainder of the stock items and, for those which management consider to be slow moving: - o Provides for 50% of the inventory value as impaired for those stock items with stock holdings of 1 to 2 years; - Provides for 75% of the inventory value as impaired for those stock items with stock holdings of 2 to 3 years; - Provides for 100% of the inventory value as impaired for those stock items with stock holdings of more than 3 years; - Management then reviews the remainder of the stock items, forecasts future stock sales for the next 1 year and, for those stock items which appear to be in excess of sales, an impairment provision is made using the same formulas as that of slow moving stock. - Finally, management then performs a review of the remainder of the stock items to determine the net realisable value and, if any additional impairment provisions should be made or if there is a reversal of the impairment provisions made in previous years.
+- Management reviews the stock items which had no sales during the year and: - Provides for 50% of the inventory value as impaired for those stock items which have no sales for more than one year; and - Provides for 100% of the inventory value as impaired for those stock items which have no sales for more than three years. - Management then reviews the remainder of all stock items and, for those which management consider to be slow moving: - Provides for 15% of the inventory value as impaired for those stock items with stock holdings of 1-2 years; - Provides for 20% of the inventory value as impaired for those stock items with stock holdings of 2-3 years; - Provides for 25% of the inventory value as impaired for those stock items with stock holdings of 3-4 years; - Provides for 40% of the inventory value as impaired for those stock items with stock holdings of 4-5 years; - Provides for 50% of the inventory value as impaired for those stock items with stock holdings of more than 5 years; - Management then reviews the remainder of the stock items, forecasts future stock sales for the next one year and, for those stock items which appear to be in excess of sales, an impairment provision is made using the same formulas as slow-moving stock. - Finally, management then performs a review of the remainder of the stock items to determine the net realisable value and, if any additional impairment provisions should be made or if there is a reversal of the impairment provisions made in previous years.

-Impairment of work in progress- prior period judgement
+Impairment of work in progress